Samagra-Development/docs/docs/Functional Specs Samiksha.md

 ## Core Features

-Core features of the Samiksha product have been listed below:

 ### Configurable Data Collection Forms

 1. Simple Configuration Interface	- Configure highly complex data collection forms in a few minutes though a simple Google Form like interface or by using an excel sheet.
 The forms have an extensive set of capabilities to enable different types of data points to be collected.